 So we eliminated hand gel from our house YEARS ago.
 Like, back when my daughter used to think it was a toy and smear it all over herself.

 My stubbornness kicked in.
-I absolutely was NOT going to buy this stuff and send it with my daughter to school.
+I absolutely was NOT going to buy a bottle of hand sanitizer and send it with my daughter to school.

-First, I can’t stand the stuff, remember?
-What’s wrong with natural soap and water?
+I can’t stand the stuff, remember?
+What’s wrong with natural hand soap and water?

 The purpose of hand gel is essentially to clean when soap and water are not available.
-It’s faster and easier in classroom environment, and since not all families teach their kids to wash their hands regularly (or properly), I totally understand why her teacher wanted her to have some.
+It’s faster and easier in a classroom environment (or a health care setting), and since not all families teach their kids to wash their hands regularly (or properly), I totally understand why teachers want kids to have some.

-At the same time, I’m very much so NOT on board with triclosan.
+At the same time, I’m very much NOT on board with triclosan.

 Never heard of triclosan?
 It’s one of the most common ingredients found in products labeled “anti-bacterial,” including hand gels (which are just one of many potentially contaminated items – get the full list of products to avoid here.)

 Besides, the FDA has said so themselves that hand gels are not any more effective than soap and water.
 So what’s the point of using it?

 Can you tell this issue is a soap box for me?
 Grrr…

 There are several options for making an all-natural homemade hand gel.
 This tutorial will make two kinds you’re used to seeing at stores: gel and spray.
 If you’re looking for a super super (aka FREE) option, scroll down to the bottom!